samcodee/samcodee/README.md

 - 🔭 I am working on a feature rich Calculator...
 - 🌱 I’m currently learning a little bit of Python and I finished learning JavaScript
-- 🥅 2022 Goals: Create a amazing project...
-Wait and watch!
+- 🥅 2023 Goals: Learn to update projects regularly
 - 📅 Join Date: I have joined Github on March 21, 2020
 - 👯 I’m looking to collaborate with others